 Buying Maternity Clothes

 You can start buying maternity clothes whenever you start feeling uncomfortable in your regular clothes.
-You may be able to get buy wearing larger clothes for a little while but they may not fit for much longer.
+You may be able to get by wearing your larger clothes for a little while, but they may not fit for much longer.
 For a lot of moms, buying maternity clothes is an exciting step in pregnancy.
-How much maternity do you need?
+How much maternity wear do you need?

-You may be wondering how much you should buy.
 You are only pregnant for nine months.
 After your pregnancy, you may not ever need maternity items again.
 On the other hand, if you are planning to have more children down the road, purchasing a large maternity wardrobe might be a good investment.
-Set up a budget for your maternity wardrobe and try to stick with this budget.
+Set up a budget for your maternity wardrobe, and try to stick with this budget.
 Two or three neutral colored maternity pants may be all you need during for the first few months.
 Purchase a few maternity tops to mix and match with your pants and you should be all set for a while.
-Later in your pregnancy you can purchase a couple more pants and some more tops.
+Later in your pregnancy, you can purchase a couple more pants and some more tops.